-Workplace communication tools like Slack make it easy for employees to stay on top of ongoing projects, brainstorming sessions and plans for future work, regardless of where they're located.
+Leadership can rest easy knowing there's a simple tool available to keep communication streamlined - employees can stay on top of ongoing projects, schedule and hold brainstorming sessions, and ensure that questions are answered in a timely manner, amongst other things.
 That steady flow of communication brings teams closer, keeps relevant conversations top of mind, and makes it quick and painless to get updates when they're needed.

-Encourage employees to use the tools you've put in place, not their personal cell phones, for example, so communication and process are streamlined.
-It's also ok (and recommended!) to use internal communication platforms to have some fun.
+Encourage employees to use the UCaaS tool you've put in place, not their personal cell phones, for example, so communication and process are efficient.
+RingCentral has the added benefit of reliability, security, simplicity and a slew of integrations.

+It's also ok (and recommended!) to use internal communication platforms like RingCentral to have some fun.
 They can double as team-building tools where people share funny memes and pictures of their pets, and provide some insight into the person behind the employee.
+With RingCentral's team messaging and chat products, employees can stay connected, mitigating the risks of feeling isolated while working in a remote environment.

-Remember, though, different apps serve different purposes - choosing the right channel matters.
-Email, for example, should generally be used for more formal digital communication.
+Remember, though, different apps serve different purposes -choosing the right channel matters.
+RingCentral has integrations with some of the most popular email platforms and email, for example, should generally be used for more formal digital communication.
 Emails tend to support longer conversations, multiple recipients, and a specific goal but don't typically require an immediate response.
 If your email is time sensitive or the chain goes on for more than 3-4 rounds consider either picking up the phone or adjusting your subject line so it's more action-oriented.
-Text and instant messaging, in contrast, are more casual (emojis and abbreviations are welcome!) and the expectation is that responses should come pretty quick, i.e. within an hour.
-Do ensure boundaries when using text or IM - just because these channels are instant in nature does not mean they should be used outside of work hours.
+Instant messaging, in contrast, is more casual (emojis and abbreviations are welcome!) and the expectation is that responses should come pretty quick, i.e. within an hour.
+Do ensure boundaries when using IM - just because these channels are instant in nature does not mean they should be used outside of work hours.
 And, if there's some sort of emergency, pick up the phone.

 We're all far too familiar now with video and conference apps but that doesn't mean we should ignore etiquette.
-Several tools offer virtual hand raises and all include a mute option, both features that can prevent chaos with a large group of participants.
+Something as simple as a mute button can help prevent chaos with a large group of participants, for example.
 If you're hosting a meeting, always try to jump on the line at least a couple minutes early to test the technology and ensure you're prepared right at the start time.
 Maybe even test the screenshare function if you'll be using it to avoid the "can you see my screen" interruption.